 Experian values its professional relationships with its suppliers and is committed to conducting business with companies that value corporate responsibility and ethical business practices.
-As a result, Experian anticipates that all suppliers will honor and continue to adhere to Experian's Code of Business Conduct for Suppliers set out below.
+As a result, Experian anticipates that all suppliers will honor and continue to adhere to Experian's Supplier Code of Conduct for set out below.

 Suppliers shall conduct their business activities in such a manner to advance social and environmental responsibility and business ethics in compliance with all Applicable Law.
 In furtherance of the foregoing suppliers shall: